 This isn't soft, feel-good advice.
 It's the most effective sales strategy there is.

-The Foundation: Seek First to Understand
+The Foundation: Understand Before You Sell

 When someone calls about final expense insurance, they have a reason.
 Maybe they recently lost a spouse and saw the financial burden firsthand.
-Maybe they have a health scare and are thinking about what happens next.
+Maybe they had a health scare and are thinking about what happens next.
 Maybe they simply want to protect their children from funeral costs.

 You won't know unless you ask.
 And you won't ask the right questions unless you genuinely want to understand.